grafana/drone-test-public-repo/README.md

 - PR build
 - Master build

-For tests that doesn't need a public repo setup fall back to [drone-test-repo](https://github.com/grafana/drone-test-repo).
+For tests that doesn't need a public repo setup fall backto [drone-test-repo](https://github.com/grafana/drone-test-repo).
 This repository won't implement all features of that test repository.